ruisantos78/Laboratory/README.md

 GraphQL documentation is available at `http://localhost:8001/graphql`.

 ## Makefile Commands

 For simplified project management, we provide a Makefile with the following commands:

-- make build: Start the DynamoDB and API containers.
+- make build-server: Start the DynamoDB and API containers.
-- make run: Start the client container.
+- make build-client: Start the client container.
 - make kill: Stop and remove all containers.
+- make update-client:	Update the GraphQL schema on the client container (requires the build-server command to be run first).
 - make help: Show this help message.

 To use these commands, make sure you have the make utility installed on your system.